Skip to main content

 The URL should look something like this:

-8. Complete domain validation
+8. Finish domain validation

 1. In CertCentral, go to the certificate's Order # details page.